uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `So that:` instead of the email address of the owner, viewers can see the owner’s name

-`Done Look like:` the owner’s name displays lastname, firstname in addition to their email address
+`Done Look like:` the owner’s name displays lastname, firstname instead of their email address

 ##Submission 18 - View from the catalog (when browsing collections) \# Early Adopter